fishbits/code-rescue/README.md

 ---

-**Created by Eric Fish (fishbits) for UWC2-PYTHON students** 🐍
+**Created by Eric Fisher for UWC2-PYTHON students** 🐍

-Remember: Better safe than sorry - rescue your code before it's too late!
+Remember: Better safe than sorry - fork your code before it's too late!